randarihany/Ivolve_OJT_Labs/kuberneters/Lab26/README.md

 ﻿﻿+ View deployment's rollout history
 + Roll back NGINX deployment to the previous image version and Monitor pod status

+* Item 1 Deploy NGINX with 3 replicas
+* Item 2 Create a service to expose NGINX deployment
+* Item 3 Use port forwarding to access NGINX service locally
+* Update NGINX image to Apache

 ## Step 1: Deploy NGINX with 3 Replicas

 ### Create the NGINX Deployment YAML